Saltar al contenido principal

 Claw clip styles for shorter hair

-If you don't have enough hair to put in a claw clip - we're talking to you, buzz cuts - then keep rocking your current style.
+If someone doesn't have enough hair to put in a claw clip, they can keep rocking their current style.
 But even neck-length hair can benefit from a clip hairdo.

-What kind of claw clip should you buy?
+What kind of claw clip should someone buy?

-When searching for the perfect claw clip, consider a few details about your hair type.
-What is your hair length, density and texture?
+When searching for the perfect claw clip, consider a few details about hair type, including hair length, density and texture.

 Shorter hair will have success with smaller-sized claw clips, while those with medium-length hair will love both smaller- and medium-sized clips.
 (Consulte el Kitsch Eco-Friendly Oversized Matte Claw Clip Set option below.)
 For long hair, thicker strands and curls, an oversized clip will flawlessly hold hair in place.
 Note that even voluminous hair types can have tremendous fun styling with smaller- and medium-sized clips.